carloscfgos1980/fullstack-amet-website/frontend/README.md

                       )}

 - Looping thru the array of painting to select only the paint we clicked to be shown in the DOM
-  N: When I" used useParams.
+  N: When I used useParams.
 I couldn't import the image from public file so I had to use the follwing method and make a copy of the image folder into src folder, the method that I used was this one:
   <img src={require(`${imagen}`)}

 # Bootstrap NavBar does not work while deploy in microsoft azure.
 I need Change the Nav artquitecture

-  ## Tutoriales para deploy website
+# Tutoriales para deploy website

 # Create DNS in Azure